 CMS sent out the notice below last week in MLN. they have still not decided to allow vendors like Change Healthcare, Availity, or Experian Health to access this tool.
-If a Medicare beneficiary presents without their new card and their in one of the states that has received their cards, you will have to log onto the MACs site to find the new number.
+If a Medicare beneficiary presents without their new card and they’re in one of the states that has received their cards, you will have to log onto the MACs site to find the new number.

 All Medicare Administrative Contractor (MAC) secure portal Medicare Beneficiary Identifier (MBI) look-up tools are ready for use.
 If you don’t already have access, sign up for your MAC’s portal to use the tool.